hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/11-minimizers.md

 +++

-You might have noticed the `requires_grad` option in all of the PyTorch `Tensor` objects.
+You might have noticed the `requires_grad` option in all of the [torch.Tensor](https://pytorch.org/docs/stable/tensors.html) objects.
 By default, PyTorch computes derivatives for every computation it performs and most optimizers use these derivatives.
 The `loss_function.backward()` step in every model-training `for` loop that you write computes derivatives from the output of the neural network (where it's constrained by the target you're trying to optimize for) through to the inputs.

-Here's an example of using a PyTorch `Tensor` to compute a function's derivative.
+Here's an example of using a [torch.Tensor](https://pytorch.org/docs/stable/tensors.html) to compute a function's derivative.

 ```{code-cell} ipython3
 x = torch.linspace(-np.pi, np.pi, 1000, requires_grad=True)